-My process embodies elements of painting, printmaking and mixed media in an effort to capture the multi-dimensionalities of identity.
-Each mark is an experience I have internalized, processed and reorganized into a rebirth of self-awareness as an artist and a woman.
-The visceral approach to my work is derived from a conscious choice to capture raw emotional knowledge in a tangible state.
+The process embodies elements of painting, printmaking and mixed media in an effort to capture the multi-dimensionality of identity.
+Each mark is a visceral approach derived from a conscious choice to capture raw emotional knowledge in a tangible state.

-Erica Whiting is a visual artist and native of Erie.
-She discovered printmaking and painting while attending Edinboro University and increased her printmaking knowledge from her cooperating teacher at Mcdowell Intermediate High School.
-Erica graduated in 2003 with a Bachelor of Fine Arts and a Minor in Art History from Edinboro University.
-She returned in 2008 for her Teaching Certification in Art Education where she obtained a 4.0 and had the honor of being Edinboro Art Department’s Mock Interviewee Representative.
-She is available as to teach individual art classes in drawing, painting and printmaking.
+Erica Whiting is a visual artist and native of Erie, Pennsylvania.
+She graduated in 2003 with a BFA in graphic design and a Minor in Art History from Edinboro University.
+She returned in 2008 for her Teaching Certification in Art Education where she had the honor of being Edinboro Art Department’s Mock Interviewee Representative.

-Erica has also been commissioned by the Achievement Center to complete a series of collage paintings.
+In 2012 Erica was commissioned by the Achievement Center to complete a series of collage paintings.
 She collaborated with mural artist Megan White on concept and design.
 Together they created 12 paintings for client therapy and waiting rooms; they are textural, vibrant and meant to be touched in order to appeal to children with special needs.